Updated: Jul 3

 Dr. Amanda Heritage, PT, DPT is the owner of Breathe Life Physical Therapy & Wellness, LLC located in Collingswood, NJ.
-She has been practicing physical therapy for 8 years with a strong focus on pelvic health.
-She offers complimentary 15 minute phone consultations to educate and encourage women and men about pelvic therapy as a treatment option for those suffering with pelvic pain, incontinence or constipation.
+She has been practicing physical therapy for 9 years with a strong focus on pelvic health.
+She enjoys encouraging women and men about pelvic therapy as a treatment option for those suffering with pelvic pain, incontinence or constipation.